mendix/docs/content/product-naming/main-product-names.md

 ## Mendix Cloud version {#mx-cloud-version}

-There are two versions of Mendix Cloud, v3 and v4.
+There are two versions of Mendix Cloud: v3 and v4.

 {{% alert type="info" %}}
 Use a lower-case "v", except when beginning a sentence or heading.<br />